We love hearing about entrepreneurs who make a living while they’re on the road, which is why we’re super excited to introduce you to Abigail King.

 I also love FancyHands, a paid service whereby you can outsource small tasks.
 These can be work-related, like transcribing an audio presentation or researching web links, or help out in your personal life by arranging appointments with the dentist and so on!

-What does your morning ritual look like and how does it impact your success as a solopreneur?
+What does your morning ritual look like and how does it impact your success as a small business?
 Are there any specific things you must do?

 Taming email is a big challenge.
 I sweep all my new messages on an app on my phone to catch anything that needs an urgent reply.
 Then I don’t touch email again until lunchtime.
 I spend my mornings focusing on the important rather than urgent tasks.
 Everything else gets taken care of in the afternoon.
 I also check my to-do list once in the morning and write out my priorities for the day.